Hemephelus/Data-Analyst/Data Analysis Projects/Limits/Limits READ ME.md

 # Limits

 A good way to learn is to practice.
 Understanding the statistics involved in **Data Analysis and Econometrics** is vital for learning.
 Hence, I created a statistics calculator add-on that allows economists and data analysts to carry out statistical analysis on google sheets.
-Right now the addon can do things a simple a **mean, median mode,** to more complex operations like multiple **linear regression.**
+Right now the addon can do things as simple as **mean and median** to more complex operations like **multiple linear regression.**

 The Inspiration for this project was to recreate a desktop application called **EViews**.